 Sameet Chavan, Chief Analyst-Technical and Derivatives, Angel One

-Here is one buy call and one sell call for next 2-3 weeks:
+Here are two buy calls for next 2-3 weeks:

-One can look to short in a range of Rs 757 – 759 for a near term target of Rs 735.
-The stop loss can be placed at Rs 772.
+Friday's price correction should be used as a buying opportunity and hence, traders can look to buy for a near term target of Rs 9,000.
+The stop-loss can be placed at Rs 8,240.

 Disclaimer: The views and investment tips expressed by investment experts on Moneycontrol.com are their own and not those of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.